How important is your paycheck to you? How important is it to your family? If you became disabled, and were unable to work, what would you do?

 So how can you protect you and your family if you are unable to work due to an accident or illness?
 Either short term or long term disability insurance through your employer may be the answer.
 Here are three things you need to know.

 1. Short term and long term disability insurance policies are different.

 Simply put, short term disability covers you (as the name implies) in the short term following an injury or illness that keeps you out of work.
-The typical time period of coverage for short term disability is about three months.
+The typical time period of coverage for short term disability is about three to six months.
 But what happens after that?
 That’s where long term disability comes in.
 Serious illnesses or conditions like cancer or a stroke could keep you out of work during treatments that could last years.
 Long term disability covers those situations.
 In fact, the average length of a long-term disability claim is 2.5 years, according to the CDA.

 2. Disability insurance can help during maternity leave.